 This week's video

-Woman: Breaking The Rules is a project celebrating women in Greater Manchester music.
-The project, which comprises 5 films, a pop-up exhibition and several events, is part of Manchester Digital Music Archive's HLF-funded Rebel Music programme and is led by MDMA co-founder Alison Surtees.
+A panel discussion exploring experiences of black female artists in Manchester.
+The discussion is part of our Woman: Breaking The Rules project celebrating women in Manchester music.
+The project, which also comprises 5 short films, a pop-up exhibition and several other events, is part of our Heritage Lottery-funded Rebel Music programme and is led by MDMA co-founder Alison Surtees.

 Projects